jublx/steamcmd-arm64-base/README.md

 ## Dockerfile Details

-The image is based on Ubuntu and includes:
+The image is based on Ubi9-minimal and includes:
 - FEX-emu user static for x86_64 emulation
 - Required 32-bit libraries
 - SteamCMD installation
 - Necessary dependencies for Steam

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Submit a Pull Request

 ## License